steemit/devportal/_tutorials-javascript/get_posts.md

 {% include tutorials-javascript/get_posts.json %}
 ```

-From this result you have access to everything associated to each post including additional metadata which is a `JSON` string that must be decoded to use.
+From this result you have access to everything associated with each post including additional metadata which is a `JSON` string that must be decoded to use.
 This `JSON` object has additional information and properties for the post including a reference to the image uploaded.

 `JSON` contains list of posts with their properties, in our example we choose limit 5 which means we will recieve 5 posts in json object.
 After parsing additional information we will be able to display them as we want.